KeyboardKit/KeyboardKit/README.md

 * `backspace` - sends a backspace to the text proxy
 * `newLine` - sends a new line to the text proxy
 * `space` - sends an empty space to the text proxy
-* `nextKeyboard` - changes keyboard on tap and show the keyboard picker on long press
+* `nextKeyboard` - changes keyboard on tap and shows keyboard picker on long press
 * `shift` - can be used to change the char casing of a keyboard
 * `image` - custom images with a description, keyboard image and original image
 * `none`- use this for empty "placeholder" keys that do nothing